-If you have not earned a transfer or bachelor degree, your official transcripts will be evaluated for transfer credit on a course-by-course basis.
+If you have not earned an associate or bachelor degree, your official transcripts will be evaluated for transfer credit on a course-by-course basis.
 Transferable courses must meet the following criteria:

 - Freshman level or above (course numbers are usually 100-499)

 - Grade of A, B, C, Pass, Satisfactory, Credit, 2.0 or better

 - Academic in nature (physical education, military science and courses that are religious in nature are not transferable)

 Credits earned at a community, technical, or city college will transfer as lower-division credit.
 You may transfer a maximum of 90 quarter hours of lower-division credit.

 Credits earned at a four-year college or university will transfer based on their course level.
 Generally courses numbered 100-299 will transfer as lower-division credit up to the maximum of 90, and courses numbered 300-499 will transfer as upper-division credit.
 The maximum number of credits that can transfer of any level is 135.

 You may transfer a maximum of 15 quarter hour credits as part of your lower division total of vocational-technical and personal development classes including subjects such as:

 - Skill building (for example, reading, remedial courses)

 See the Washington State Transfer Degree Guides for information about specific courses offered at public community and technical colleges in Washington.
 The Washington 45 (PDF) is a helpful list of courses that will transfer to all Washington public colleges and universities on a course-by-course basis if your grade is a “C” (2.0) or higher.